VeenChalla/Pandas-and-Matplotlib/README.md

 # Pandas-and-Matplotlib
-Data Exploration with Pandas
+1. Data Exploration with Pandas
-Data Visualization with Matplotlib
+2. Data Visualization with Matplotlib
-Aggregate and Merge Data with Pandas
+3. Aggregate and Merge Data with Pandas
+4. Google Trends Data: Resampling and Visualising Time Series